 Press the pockets open so that the right sides are all facing outwards – and then understitch.

 Now lay your back dress piece with right sides facing upwards and pockets sticking out to the sides, and then lay the front dress pieces on top with right sides facing downwards.
 Match up the side seams and the pockets, then pin.
-Sew down the side seams till you reach the pocket, and sew 5/8? beyond the edge of the pocket, then sew around of the curve of the pocket, then back down the side seams.
+Sew down the side seams till you reach the pocket, and sew 5/8? beyond the edge of the pocket, sew around the curve of the pocket, then back down the side seams.

-Press your pockets towards the front pieces and pin in place.
+Press your pockets towards the front pieces and pin them in place.
 Topstitch around the pocket edge, so that the stitching is visible from the outside.
 Isn’t that a neat detail?!

 Version 2 blouse is suuuupper super simple.
 Seriously.
 No darts, no pockets, no ties, nothing crazy.

 You just got to sew up the side seams and shoulder seams.